-If a student fails to turn up for their oral marking session for any reason other than illness or other legitimate mitigating circumstances then they will have forfeited the opportunity for an oral marking session.
+If a practical is recorded as due to be marked with a face-to-face oral marking session and a student fails to turn up for their oral marking session for any reason other than illness or other legitimate mitigating circumstances then they will have forfeited the opportunity for an oral marking session.
 Providing the report is submitted for this purpose to the DAA no later than four weeks after the start of the practical in question, one final opportunity for marking, without the benefit of oral feedback, will be offered.
 A practical marked in this way will be given 2 penalty marks unless it was scheduled to start in 7th week or later.
 If a student fails to book an available oral marking session from those initially offered by the SD then this will be treated as though an arranged marking session had been missed.